ExxponentialLLC/miniliftDIY/docs/private/dealers.md

 <br>

-### The business
-Faced with this scenario, entrepreneurs understand that an excellent business opportunity has been configured to be explored.
-The entrepreneurs then developed a business plan for the creation of the company **MiniLift-DIY**, specialized in distributing the MiniLift line in the DIY concept through the USA.<br>
+Faced with this scenario, entrepreneurs developed a business plan for the creation of the company **MiniLift-DIY**, specialized in distributing the MiniLift line in the DIY concept through the USA.<br>

 **Distribution** <br>
 The distribution strategy uses the main **retail chains** in the USA, such as *Home Depot, Ace Hardware, Costco, Lowe's and BJs*. <br> <br>